MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

 When you finished working with content in one pipeline stage, you can deploy it to the next stage.
 Deploying content to another stage is often done after you've performed some actions in the pipeline.
 For example, made development changes to your content in the development stage, or tested your content in the test stage.
 A typical workflow for moving content from stage to stage, is development to test, and then test to production, but you can deploy in any direction.
 You can learn more about this process, in the [deploy content to an existing workspace](understand-the-deployment-process.md#deploy-content-to-an-existing-workspace) section.

-Deployment pipelines offer two options for deploying your content:
+Deployment pipelines offer three options for deploying your content:

 * [Full deployment](deploy-content.md#deploy-all-content) - Deploy all your content to the target stage.

 * [Selective deployment](deploy-content.md#selective-deployment) - Select which content to deploy to the target stage.

+* Backward deployment - Deploy content from a later stage to an earlier stage in the pipeline.
+Currently, this is only possible when the target stage is empty (has no workspace assigned to it).

 After you choose how to deploy your content, you can [Review your deployment and leave a note](deploy-content.md#review-your-deployment-and-leave-a-note).